John Roselli: 1940s–1950s

 In 1942, Roselli was indicted on federal labor racketeering charges, along with George Brown, former president of the International Alliance of Theatrical Stage Employees union, and Willie Bioff, labor racketeer and former pimp.
-Later in 1942, Roselli enlisted in the United States Army where he served for three years before receiving an undesirable discharge.
+Later in 1942, Roselli enlisted in the United States Army, where he served for three years before receiving an undesirable discharge.
 It was while in the service that Roselli was convicted of the extortion scheme to extort money from Hollywood figures, in 1943, serving a prison sentence until his release in 1947.

-In the mid-1950s, Roselli shifted his focus away from Hollywood and toward the fast-growing and highly profitable gambling mecca, Las Vegas, Nevada.
+In the mid-1950s, Roselli shifted his focus away from Hollywood and toward the fast-growing and highly profitable gambling mecca, Las Vegas.
 By 1956, Roselli had become the Chicago and Los Angeles mob's chief representative in Las Vegas.
 His job was to ensure that the Chicago mob bosses received their share of the burgeoning casino revenues through "skimming".
-However, according to the Los Angeles office of the FBI, Roselli was employed as a movie producer at Monogram Studios.
+However, according to the Los Angeles office of the Federal Bureau of Investigation (FBI), Roselli was employed as a movie producer at Monogram Studios.